UPDATED: Oil prices fall to less than zero for the first time in history

-West Texas Intermediate futures for May delivery, which expire on April 21, plunged more than 100% to -$37.63 a barrel as no traders were willing to take delivery of the oil as there is no store for it.
+West Texas Intermediate futures for May delivery, which expire on April 21, plunged 300% to -$37.63 a barrel as no traders were willing to take delivery of the oil as there is no storage for it.
 Brent crude oil prices, which have already rolled over to June-delivery contracts, fell 8.9% to settle at $25.57 per barrel.
+Russia’s Urals blend was trading at $24.55 on the same day.

-Traders said it is still too early to say what the rout to the futures market for oil will have on June contracts, but with oil prices this low investors are likely to return to the market tomorrow and lift prices from their historic lows.
+Traders said it is still too early to say what the rout on the futures market for oil will have on June contracts, but with oil prices this low investors are likely to return to the market tomorrow and lift prices from their historic lows, say pundits.

-Extremely low prices are unlikely to persist as demand is set to recover modestly in the company months, but sustained low prices will have a heavy impact on Russia’s budget, which is still assumes an average oil prices of $42 for this year and could lead to the state using all of the the RUB12 trillion ($176bn) in the National Welfare Fund (NWF) this year, instead of spinning it out over the next decade as the Kremlin previously hoped.
+Extremely low prices are unlikely to persist as demand is set to recover modestly in the coming months, but sustained low prices will have a heavy impact on Russia’s budget, which still assumes an average oil price of $42 for this year and could lead to the state using all of the RUB12 trillion ($176bn) in the National Welfare Fund (NWF) this year, instead of spinning it out over the next decade as the Kremlin previously hoped.

 However, the biggest unknown is the duration of the global lockdown caused by the coronavirus (COVID-19) pandemic which has exacerbated the slump in demand for oil and added to the international glut of crude that has pushed prices down so low.

-Frantic trading on lead to an exodus from the oil market as oil futures collapsed sending contracts into negative territory for the first time in ever, as oil producers were forced to pay traders to take crude off their hands as there is no where to store the oil.
+Frantic trading led to an exodus from the oil market as oil futures collapsed sending contracts into negative territory for the first time in ever, as oil producers were forced to pay traders to take crude off their hands as there is nowhere to store the oil.

 Plunging crude prices have already sent shockwaves through international capital markets.
 While trading in Europe had already ended for the day, markets in the US reacted quickly and started falling, following the price of oil downwards as investors scrambled for the safety of US treasury bills.

-Only a week ago the OPEC++ production cut deal that will reduce production of oil by 9.7mn bpd was agreed on April 13 that was supposed to hold prices up.
+Only a week ago the OPEC++ production cut deal that will reduce production of oil by 9.7mn barrels per day (bpd) was agreed on April 13 and was supposed to hold prices up.
 However, on the day it was announced the deal was pronounced “too little, too late” and after a brief rally in prices they fell back again into the $20s.

 Demand crushed

-The problems with the global oil glut have been amplified by the coronavirus (COVID-19) pandemic that has shut millions of people up in their homes and brought demand for fuel down dramatically.
-Oil demand has dropped by as much as 30mn bpd, roughly equivalent to the combined output of Saudi Arabia, Russia and the United States.
+The problems with the global oil glut have been amplified by the coronavirus pandemic that has shut millions of people up in their homes and brought demand for fuel down dramatically.
+Oil demand has dropped by as much as 30mn bpd, roughly equivalent to the combined output of Saudi Arabia, Russia and the US.

 Average daily US oil production this year will fall 500,000 bpd from 12.23mn bpd in 2019, to 11.76mn bpd and sink another 700,000 bpd next year, the Energy Information Administration recently forecast, reports Reuters.
 Unlike the 2014-2016 oil shock, this time round US banks are already refusing to extend financing to struggling producers.